dsidlo/pyreparse/README.md

    4. TODO: callback
       1. On match, run the stated callback function to perform validations and processing logic.
 In fact, all processig logic can be implemented within callbacks.
    5. Write processing logic...
-      1. If all processing logic is implemented as callbacks, the main logic would look like...
+      1. If all processing logic is implemented as callbacks, the main logic would look like... <i>(TODO: Callbacks implemented soon...)</i>
          1. ```
             with open(file_path, 'r') as txt_file:
                for line in txt_file: